harrisyang611/Harris-Yang-611/README.md

 This repo is a landing page for a self introduction to Harris Yang.

-I will include my resume here.
+I will include my resume in the same repo.
+[Link](https://github.com/harrisyang611/Harris-Yang-611/blob/master/Yunkun%20Yang's%20official%20resume.pdf)

 Here are the projects I have done: